Vyral/greg-mcdaniel/_posts/2020-03-05-interviewing-marty-breen-owner-of-forward-motion.md

 <center><em>Today I&rsquo;m at Forward Motion, a running shoe store, interviewing the owner, Marty Breen, about how he helps people with their running issues. </em></center>

+<br>Edit: Out of an abundance of caution due to the Coronavirus, the Devil Mountain Run has been canceled.

-<br>Today I’m in downtown Danville at <u><a target="_blank" href="https://www.forwardmotion.com/">Forward Motion</a></u>, a running shoe store.
+Today I’m in downtown Danville at <u><a target="_blank" href="https://www.forwardmotion.com/">Forward Motion</a></u>, a running shoe store.
 They’ve been here for 29 years, a staple of Danville.
 Along with our team, they’re a fellow sponsor of the Devil Mountain Run.
 Today we’ll interview Marty Breen, the owner, about his business and how he helps people with their running dilemmas.

 **Cited below for your convenience are timestamps that will direct you to various points in the video.
 Feel free to watch the full message or use these timestamps to browse specific topics at your leisure:**